XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: 2020-02-06T12:17:43.202-08:00, # Time | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

   where: Status=="DRAFT", # String | Filter by an any element

   order: InvoiceNumber ASC, # String | Order by an any element

-  ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array<String> | Filter by a comma-separated list of InvoicesIDs.
+  ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array&lt;String&gt; | Filter by a comma-separated list of InvoicesIDs.

-  invoice_numbers: &quot;INV-001&quot;, &quot;INV-002&quot;, # Array<String> | Filter by a comma-separated list of InvoiceNumbers.
+  invoice_numbers: &quot;INV-001&quot;, &quot;INV-002&quot;, # Array&lt;String&gt; | Filter by a comma-separated list of InvoiceNumbers.

-  contact_ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array<String> | Filter by a comma-separated list of ContactIDs.
+  contact_ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array&lt;String&gt; | Filter by a comma-separated list of ContactIDs.

-  statuses: &quot;DRAFT&quot;, &quot;SUBMITTED&quot;, # Array<String> | Filter by a comma-separated list Statuses.
+  statuses: &quot;DRAFT&quot;, &quot;SUBMITTED&quot;, # Array&lt;String&gt; | Filter by a comma-separated list Statuses.
 For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.

   page: 1, # Integer | e.g. page=1 – Up to 100 invoices will be returned in a single API call with line items shown for each invoice